 Spices that I can’t purchase at these stores like garam masala, smoked paprika, etc. I buy in bulk at my local Natural Food Store (Harvest House).

 So, how much can you save by shopping this way instead of buying spices at your local grocery store?
-The results may shock you! 🙂 Take a look at a couple of entries from my Price Book:
+The results may shock you! 🙂 Take a look at an entry from my Price Book:

 Ground ginger costs as much as $131 per pound at Safeway, and $6.73 per pound at Smart Food Service!
 Savings=95%!
 (If I didn’t want to buy the 14 oz. size, I would buy it in bulk at Sprouts for the 2nd best price and still save 92%!)